JZalaOz/DataPackPlus/README.md

 #### Arithmetic Operations

-For all arithmetic operations, the input is a array of numbers any size. if the size is more than 2 it will treat it as chaining the operations, for example if its add operation with 4 inputs it will sum it all up.
+For all arithmetic operations, the input is an array of numbers of any size.
+If the size is more than 2, it will treat it as chaining the operations, for example, if it's an add operation with 4 inputs, it will sum it all up.

 * add
 * subtract